Tim-Lu-cuhksz/have-some-fun/sliding puzzle/README.md

 # Sliding Puzzle
 This is a classical puzzle game for kids to play with.

-In the first stage of the program, the player will be asked to enter keys move the elements of in the table.
+In the first stage of the program, the player will be asked to enter keys which will be used to move the elements of in the table.

 ![image](game1.png)